Refugees and Asylees in the United States

 Adjusting to Lawful Permanent Resident (LPR) Status Data

-More than two-thirds of refugee/asylee LPR status adjusters in 2010 were refugees.
+Refugees accounted for more than half of all refugee/asylee LPR status adjusters in 2008.